lloydroc/lloydroc.github.io/content/post/vim/wsl-neovim-copy-paste.md

 {{< figure src="/assets/svg/yank.svg">}}

 Copy (Yank) and Paste doesn't work in [neovim](https://neovim.io/doc/user/provider.html) because it cannot access the System Clipboard on WSL - Windows Subsystem Linux.
 This simple small hack solves this issue.
-Let's start with a little background so this all makes sense.
-This all works without having to install X Windows or any other tools.
+This hack works without having to install X Windows or any other tools.

 **Update [Neovim Official Solution](https://github.com/neovim/neovim/wiki/FAQ#how-to-use-the-windows-clipboard-from-wsl)**.
 The solution posted in this blog post works, however, at the time there was no official solution.
 Now see the official solution using the `win32yank` binary.
 I honestly have not tried the solution posted herein for sometime as I no longer have WSL.
-There maybe a `neovim` clipboard "provider" that works and is built in.
-In the solution provided we create a pair of Unix scripts to act as that "provider".
+There maybe a `neovim` clipboard provider that works and is built in.
+In the solution provided we create a pair of Unix scripts to act as that provider if you don't have the `win32yank` binary.

 # Output from Neovim's Clipboard Help